fanatic75/movie-service/readme.md

 ## Database Migrations

 Database migrations are managed using Drizzle.
-To create migrations, migrations runs automatically when service is deployed, follow these steps:
+To create migrations, follow these steps(migrations runs automatically when service is deployed):

 1. Ensure the Docker containers are running.